CallumPank/comp150-cpd/README.md

 For COMP 150 we had our presentation to investors which we were severely under prepared for and our pre-production task was not good at all, since it was not a game and merely a jumbled batch of mechanics.

-Symester 2
+Semester 2

 Week 1
 I had no problems this week.

 Week 2
-For COMP 140 we looked at colletions and generic types I found this to be quite confusing but I plan to to read more about it later this week.
+For COMP 140 we looked at collections and generic types I found this to be quite confusing but I plan to read more about it later this week.

-For COMP 160 we looked at UML diagrams this was relativly easy but I am still confused on how to do it properly so I plan to research it later.
+For COMP 160 we looked at UML diagrams this was relatively easy but I am still confused on how to do it properly so I plan to research it later.

 Week 3
 For COMP 130 we looked at advanced OOP design I missed this lecture but read the slides and understood most of it but will need to do further research to fully grasp this concept.